-Where you choose to walk can have an impact on how interesting you find walking.
+Choosing the right route to walk can make your walks a lot more fun.
 If you always set out from your home and walk around the same few blocks, it’s no surprise when you find yourself getting bored.
 Try these tips to change up your walking locations and get more out of your walks.

 - Switch it up: If you usually walk outdoors, find a cool indoor location (and vice versa).
 Museums, malls, and indoor tracks are some places you can try.
 If you have access to a treadmill, that’s another option to try.